How to Make a Wrist Splint for Carpal Tunnel

 Also, you need to remove the hair from the wrist area and the back of your hand for less pain.

-Moreover, this tape is used to prevent the movement of your wrist.
+This tape is used to prevent your wrist from moving.
 Apart from that, you are required to wash your hands and wrists properly before applying this tape.

 Step #2